oleganza/bitcoin-papers/AuditableBitcoinWallets.md

 This specification should be reviewed for correctness and completeness by independent security experts, hardware and software wallet developers.

 After **November 30, 2015** all applicable hardware and software wallets and toolkits (libraries) shall be considered **broken** unless they conform to this specification.
-Authors of these products have over 6 months to add support for auditablity on API and UI level and if they decide not to, I declare them guilty of **intentionally putting their customers under risk**.
+Authors of these products have over 6 months to add support for auditablity on API and UI level.
+If they decide not to, they are guilty of **intentionally putting their customers under risk**.

 Applicable products released after **May 17, 2016** (12 months since publication) not conforming to this specification shall be considered **intentionally malicious and backdoored**.